Elrabu/WebGL_Project_SolarSystem/README.md

   - the bright Areas are extracted with a bright pass filter (`bright-pass.frag`)
   - the bright Areas are blurred with a Gaussian blue (`blur_shader.frag`)
   - the blurred areas are combined with the original Framebuffer (`combine.frag`)

+### Why the bloom effect?
+- The bloom effect give the sun a nice glow effect like in real life